 Sossus Dune Lodge: Our full report

-All chalets are basically the same, although the last on either side of the main lodge is a 'honeymoon suite'.
-Each of these is very similar to the normal chalets, with the addition of a 'sala' - a small open-air lounge with a bed, and a couch instead of chairs.
-A small bottle of champagne, a snack platter, and a fruit basket will be waiting for you in the chalet, and there's also a stocked minibar that is included in the cost.
+The chalets on the end of each wing are designated as honeymoon suites.
+These are very similar to the normal chalets, but each also boasts a 'sala' - a small open-air lounge with a swinging bed, as well as a sofa outside instead of chairs.
+A small bottle of champagne, a snack platter, and a fruit basket will be waiting for you, and a stocked minibar is included.

-Activities at Sossus Dune Lodge focus on trips to Sossusvlei and Sesriem Canyon.
-Guests can drive themselves to Sossusvlei as long as they return by one hour after sunset, and it is possible to walk to Sesriem Canyon from the lodge.
-There is an area in front of the dune-facing chalets where springbok gather, and sometimes the jackals come out when they smell the dinner cooking.
+Activities at Sossus Dune Lodge focus on guided trips to Sossusvlei and Sesriem Canyon.
+Alternatively, guests may drive themselves to Sossusvlei one hour before sunrise, and return up to one hour after sunset.
+It is also possible to walk to Sesriem Canyon from the lodge.

 Food & drink

 - Bed & Breakfast

 - Food quality